themysticsavages/cloudbot-discord/readme.md

 ## Features/hotfixes to be added

 - __Rename files__
-- Stop users from creating files that are reserved device names (aux, nul, etc.)
+- Stop users from creating files that are reserved device names for servers in Windows (aux, nul, etc.)

 ## Current bugs